nathan-cool/Endometriosis_Ireland/README.md

 # Design choices
 - The website is consistent across all screen sizes as much as possible.
-- I created clickable images that change their behavior when hovered over.
+- I created clickable images that change their behaviour when hovered over.
 - I redesigned the website as a single page with a navigation bar linking to each section
 - The design has been kept as minimalistic as possible to ensure easy navigation.
 Any unnecessary clutter has been removed to make it easier for users to find their way around.